gleecher/poetryslam2/README.md

 are followed in order to evolve the original poems that were generated.
 This was done in order to make the poems more unique.
 The crossover process is fairly simple, each poem is represented as two havles, so crossover just switches the halves between two poems to create two different offspring.
 For mutation I gave a small probability to swap at each word in the poem with a different word
 using the ngram model.

 The biggest challenge for me was how to measure the fitness of a given poem.
 To think about this, I read different scientific papers, and tried to understand what those authors did and how I could utilize that.
 This led me to decide that two metrics I would look at for fitness would be the variability/uniqueness of the poems as well as the realisticness of the poem.
-To measure variability, I simply looked at the number of unique words in a poem, in order to avoid ngram poems that just repeated the same phrase over and over again.
-To look at realisticness, I added a fitness measure to reward a poem if the word sequence is a high probability sequence, as stored in the n-gram dictionary.
+To measure variability, I looked if words were repeated back to back and reduced the fitness of a poem each time that occured.
+This hopefully would reduce the number of times a poem has a word repeated back to back To look at realisticness, I added a fitness measure to reward a poem if the word sequence is a high probability sequence, as stored in the n-gram dictionary.
 This way, it rewards more common sequences over less common sequences, which would hopefully add make the overall poem more thematically connected throughout.

 This project challenged me a lot as a computer scientist.
 Originallay, I did not intend to use n-grams to generate my poem, and was going to try to utilize tweepy and the twitter api to make it work.
 However,